Jacques Doucet (sportscaster)

-Jacques Doucet (born March 8, 1940) is a retired Canadian radio announcer of baseball play-by-play in the French language.
+Jacques Doucet (March 8, 1940 – August 27, 2026) was a Canadian French-language baseball play-by-play sportscaster.
 He broadcast Montreal Expos games for every year of the team's existence, from 1969 to 2004.
 After commenting on the Québec Capitales from 2006 to 2010, he became the French play-by-play voice of the Toronto Blue Jays on TVA Sports from 2011 until his retirement in 2022.

-Early career
+Early life and career

-Doucet began his career in 1959 as a translator for the Canadian Press news agency.
-After one year in 1960-1961 as a sports journalist for the short-lived Nouveau Journal daily, he went to La Presse in 1962, still as a sports journalist, where he remained until early 1972.
+Doucet was born in Montreal, Quebec, Canada on March 8, 1940.
+He began his career in 1959 as a translator for the Canadian Press news agency.
+After one year in 1960–1961 as a sports journalist for the short-lived Nouveau Journal daily, he went to La Presse in 1962, still as a sports journalist, where he remained until early 1972.

 Sports broadcasting

-During a long strike in 1964 at La Presse, Doucet had a brief first experience in sports broadcasting, for Montreal Alouettes football games.
+During a long strike in 1964 at La Presse, Doucet had a brief first experience in sports broadcasting for Montreal Alouettes football games.

-He got the assignment as the Montreal Expos beat writer for La Presse as soon as the franchise was awarded to Montreal in 1968, in addition to being the official scorer for games at Jarry Park.
+Doucet got the assignment as the Montreal Expos beat writer for La Presse as soon as the franchise was awarded to Montreal in 1968, in addition to being the official scorer for games at Jarry Park.

 Sometime in the middle of the Expos' first season in 1969, Doucet was asked to occasionally replace Jean-Pierre Roy as colour commentator on the now-defunct CKLM 1570, which held the French radio broadcast rights, as Roy moved to TV broadcasts once a week.

 Play-by-play

-In 1972, as CKAC 730 became the Expos' new French radio flagship, Doucet was hired by the (now-defunct) Télémédia network to do play-by-play for all Montreal Expos games, in addition to the All-Star, League Championship and World Series games and a selection of pre-season Expos games.
+In 1972, as CKAC 730 became the Expos' new French radio flagship, Doucet was hired by the (now-defunct) Télémédia network to do play-by-play for all Montreal Expos games, in addition to the All-Star game, League Championship Series, and World Series games and a selection of pre-season Expos games.

-When Télémédia merged with Radiomutuel on September 30, 1994, creating the new Radiomédia network, he became an Expos employee and continued to do play-by-play but only for Montreal Expos games, which continued to be aired mostly on CKAC 730 until the end of 2003.
-(He was heard for a few games on CKVL 850 (now CINF 690) in 1995, and on CJMS 1040 in 2002 and 2003.
-CHMP-FM 98.5 took over as the French radio flagship in 2004 for the last season of the Expos in Montreal).
+When Télémédia merged with Radiomutuel on September 30, 1994, creating the new Radiomédia network, Doucet became an Expos employee and continued to do play-by-play but only for Montreal Expos games, which continued to be aired mostly on CKAC 730 until the end of 2003.
+He was heard for a few games on CKVL 850 (now CINF 690) in 1995, and on CJMS 1040 in 2002 and 2003.
+CHMP-FM 98.5 took over as the French radio flagship in 2004 for the last season of the Expos in Montreal.

-Over his career, Doucet described more than 5,000 Major League Baseball games, including two perfect games (by Dennis Martínez in 1991 against the Los Angeles Dodgers and by New York Yankees pitcher David Cone against the Expos in 1999).
+Over his career, Doucet described more than 5,000 Major League Baseball games, including two perfect games, the first by Dennis Martínez in 1991 against the Los Angeles Dodgers and the second by New York Yankees pitcher David Cone against the Expos in 1999.